usethesource/rascal/src/org/rascalmpl/courses/Rascal/Declarations/Program/Program.md

 * Keyword arguments offer automatic data marshalling and validation from their command line format to valid values according to a keyword's defined data type.
 No extra libraries are required.
+* With keyword arguments the definition of optional parameters is easy.
+* With keyword arguments the user of a main function can get basic instructions using `-help` or `-?`

 #### Pitfalls

+* If keyword parameters are not optional but required, the programmer must check this explicity.
 * Mandatory positional arguments require special handling.